Campus guidance and services

 FAU has placed 100 additional hand sanitizer dispensers on campuses.
 Another 500 dispensers and two pallets of replacement cartridges have been ordered to support increased use by employees and students.

 If you are experiencing flu-like symptoms (fever, cough, shortness of breath), see your health care provider immediately.
-More information is available on the Health Guidance section of this website.
+More information is available on the Campus Safety section of this website.